SNAP Education (SNAP-Ed)

 Everyone can find something to like about SNAP-Ed.
 Here’s what some of our participants have to say.

 Partners for Healthful Living (267 K PDF) — Use this flyer to tell others about the SNAP-Ed program at University of Minnesota Extension.

 SNAP-Ed Non-Discrimination Statement — Find out about USDA's anti-discrimination practices and how to file a complaint if necessary.

 Supplemental Nutrition Assistance Program (SNAP) and Food Assistance Programs — Minnesota Department of Human Services — Learn how to apply for food assistance and other food support.

-Find Hunger and Food Resources— Hunger Solutions Minnesota — Find a food shelf, Meals on Wheels, Summer Food Service Program, food support office, or WIC program near you.
+Searchable Food Help Map — Hunger Solutions Minnesota — Find a food shelf, Meals on Wheels, Summer Food Service Program, food support office, or WIC program near you.